 Evolution has given us a bias to caring more about people who we think share our genes.
 Lacking the ability to test who shares our genes, we go with loose heuristics such as language, skin colour, familiarity etc. This gives us a strong group identity that can be manipulated or simply misfire.
 Racism, nationalism, religious and many other forms of conflict are related to this group identity.
 Studies have shown it can be artificially stimulated on the flimsiest of pretexts.

-Our individual senses give us a bias to caring more about our own desires.
-The lives of people far from us aren’t real to our senses.
+Our individual senses give us a bias, to care disproportionately about our own desires and those of the people we interact with.
+The lives of people far from us aren’t as real to our senses.
 If we learn about them we might empathise with them, but even that will often be a hollow reflection of what they are actually going through.

 Both of these biases lean us towards self-interest and need to be overcome if we are to deal justly in the world.